Round 1: Peek inside the creative mind of Jeff Hunter

 Thinking with thumbnails.

-A thumbnail is a quick sketch that captures the tone and essence of the idea while giving the art director a canvas to work out any visual challenges.
-It’s an invaluable concepting tool for those who like to think on bar napkins.
-And now I present a 3:2 window into my creative process.
+A thumbnail is a key visual, in the form of a quickly drawn sketch, that accompanies the write up for for an advertising strategy, activation or execution.
+It is a visual shorthand that helps to explain the idea and bring it to life.
+It’s also an invaluable concepting tool for divergent thinkers who like to work out ideas on bar napkins.
+But enough words, allow me to present a 3:2 window into my creative process.
 To the Art Directors who strive to perfect their craft, I say “Behold the lost art of the thumbnail sketch.”
-And to my second grade teacher, “Yes Ms. Schnepp, you can make a living by doodling all day.”
+And to my second grade teacher, “Yes Ms. Schnepp, you actually can make a living by doodling all day.”